-It is indeed a tragedy that so many patients who could benefit from this life-saving procedure can not be treated.
-In order to have a transplant, there must be a donor: a volunteer who shares a tissue type similar to the patient.
+It is indeed a tragedy that so many patients who could benefit from this life-saving procedure cannot be treated.
+In order to have a transplant, there must be a donor: a volunteer who shares a tissue type similar to the patient’s.
 For many, finding a match is no easy task.

-It may be as little as a few months, or as much as five or even ten years after being tested before you receive that special call to help save a life.
+It may take only a few months or up to five—even ten—years after being tested before you receive that special call to help save a life.
 In fact, you may never be called as a suitably matched donor for a patient!
-The only way you will ever know if you can help save a life is by taking the first step to be tested!
+The only way you will ever know if you can help save a life is by taking the first step to be tested.
 Perhaps one day you might be given the opportunity to participate in a true miracle.
 What greater gift can one human being give to another than the Gift of Life?

 Gift of Life's donor file is searched by transplant centers and registries worldwide.
 This is performed on behalf of patients in need of suitably matched stem cell donors.
 If your tissue type matches that of a patient, a Gift of Life donor services coordinator will contact you and ask if you are willing to proceed with additional tests.
 If you are indeed a match, you will be counseled on the process involved in donating bone marrow or blood stem cells by a Gift of Life workup coordinator.
 From there, you’ll consult with a physician at the collection center and receive a complete health history, physical exam, and laboratory tests to determine if you are eligible.

 Marrow versus Blood Stem Cells